linuxkay/yogurt/README.md

 SD 16GB(←Old spec.
 Now SD16GB removed from Pi) -> SSD 128GB(current spec) May need to ugrade for newer Pi for better performance.

-1GB of RAM or more.
+1GB of RAM at least.

 ## Demo in Animation